cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 ---
 layout: post
 title: Seven Reasons to Go For a PhD In Computer Science
-subtitle: The good and the ugly
+subtitle: The good, the bad, and the ugly
 tags: career
+description: |
-description: Starting a PhD in Computer Science is a serious decision that literally changes your life.
+  Starting a PhD in Computer Science is a serious decision that literally changes your life.
 There are many motivations to choose this career path.
-Let's take a look at 7 of them.
+This post outlines seven reasons for pursuing a PhD in Computer Science.
+It stresses the importance of clear motivations due to the significant time investment required.
+The "good" reasons include satisfying intellectual curiosity, becoming a professional researcher with opportunities in academia or industry, and building a career network among elite peers.
+The "ugly" reasons involve setting oneself apart professionally, challenging personal ambitions, owning one's work for recognition, and using a PhD as a pathway to emigrate for better opportunities.
+Ultimately, the decision to pursue a PhD should align with personal aspirations, whether driven by a desire to advance knowledge or personal goals, acknowledging the profound impact it can have on one's life.
 keywords:
   - career path,
   - PhD research,